NotAShelf/tree-sitter-direnv/README.md

 # tree-sitter-direnv

 This is an experimntal Tree-sitter grammar for [direnv](https://direnv.net/) files (`.envrc`).
-The goal is to provides yntax highlighting and parsing for direnv files, including:
+The goal is to provides syntax highlighting and parsing for direnv files, including:

 - Direnv-specific functions (`has`, `use`, `layout`, etc.)